jzhoulon/community/rfcs/20200624-pluggable-device-for-tensorflow/tutorial.md

 ## **Plugin installation**

 After building the plugin, you may want to distribute it through the python package.
 One additional thing you need to do is to make the plugin’s dynamic library (libplugin.so for example) be installed to the specified path (site-packages/tensorflow/python/ tensorflow-plugins/) when the user installs the package.
-Core TensorFlow will automatically iterate all the installed dynamic libraries in this path and try to load them.
+Core TensorFlow will automatically iterate and load all the installed dynamic libraries in this path, then it will register device runtime, kernels/ops and graph optimizer by calling `SE_InitPlugin`, `TF_InitKernel` and `TF_InitGraphPlugin`.

 ## **Plugin Running**